biojava/biojava.github.io/wiki/BioJava:Cookbook:SeqIO:ReadFasta.md

 public class ReadFasta {

 ` /**`
-`  * The programs takes two args the first is the file name of the Fasta file.`
+`  * The program takes two args: the first is the file name of the Fasta file.`
 `  * The second is the name of the Alphabet.
 Acceptable names are DNA RNA or PROTEIN.`
 `  */`
 ` public static void main(String[] args) {`